About Crime Free

 There is information on our website and interviews on the Internet that debunk their reports, but they won't do basic journalism research or be fact-checked by us.
 (One example is a criminal history is always held against a person.
 NOT TRUE.)
 Anything that does not support their personal set of values will almost always be ignored or misconstrued.
 They have the “power of the pen” so our points won’t even get reported.
 Most of the time it is a lose-lose deal talking to the Media.

-The Media frequently reports the Crime Free Program is a form of structural racism that makes it harder for people of color to find apartments and stay in them.
+The Media frequently reports the Crime Free Program is a form of structural racism that makes it harder for persons of color to find apartments and stay in them.
 Instead of analyzing if they have the right issue, they analyze to see if they can manufacture a race issue.
 Using trumped-up claims of racism to attack something they personally dislike is disgusting.
 It trivializes the struggles and pain felt by those who have endured hatred and prejudice - and their work to overcome it.

 Could it be the Media uses trumped-up claims of structural racism to play on your emotions and divorce you from your logic?
-Could it be the very intention of aggressive, analytical journalism is to generate emotional responses, which will generate “clicks” – which will then generate REVENUE and RATINGS from all those “clicks”?
+Could it be the very intention of aggressive, analytical journalism is to generate emotional responses, which will generate “clicks” – which will then generate RATINGS and REVENUE from all those “clicks”?
 The Media is for-profit.
 The police are not.
 The police (and victims' families) have to work with the broken lives and see dead bodies.
 The Media does not.

 Do not be surprised if you do not see the Media interviewing the residents, of all races, who are thankful the Crime Free Program has made their families safer, because they cannot afford to move!
 It may just be the journalist is writing for ratings, for revenue, and from their personal set of values - not from a disinterested effort at truth.